Manpage logo

 DESCRIPTION

 The getloadavg() function returns the number of processes in the system run queue averaged over various periods of time.
-Up to nelem samples are retrieved and assigned to successive elements of loadavg[].
+Up to n samples are retrieved and assigned to successive elements of loadavg[].
 The system imposes a maximum of 3 samples, representing averages over the last 1, 5, and 15 minutes, respectively.

 RETURN VALUE